brmson/yodaqa/data/ml/README.md

 In general, to train models, we first need to gather training data.
-We run YodaQA with the tsvgs frontend like during gold standard measurements, but passing extra mvn commandline options
+We run YodaQA with the tsvgs frontend like during gold standard measurements, but passing extra java commandline options

 	-Dcz.brmlab.yodaqa.train_passextract=training-passextract.tsv -Dcz.brmlab.yodaqa.train_answer=training-answer.tsv